-In pesticides, the active ingredient typically is mixed with inactive ingredients to improve application and handling properties of the chemical.
-These are listed in percentage by weight on the label, although the specific inert ingredients are not disclosed.
-The mixture of active (pesticide) and inactive ingredients (solvents, stabilizers, adjuvants) is called the formulation.
-Not all pesticides have the same effects or toxicities when prepared in different formulations.
+In pesticides, the active ingredient is typically mixed with other ingredients to improve application, handling properties, and efficacy of the chemical.
+These are listed in percentage by weight on the label, although the specific other ingredients are not disclosed.
+The mixture of active ingredient (pesticide) and other ingredients (solvents, stabilizers, and adjuvants) is called the formulation.
+Product formulation can change the relative toxicity of a product with the same active ingredient.
 The following list includes the formulations that may pose hazards to bees and other pollinators.
 The formulations are listed in the general order of toxicity to bees from most toxic (microencapsulated pesticides) to least toxic (granular pesticides), though exceptions exist for each formulation (see Hooven et al. 2013).

-- Microencapsulated insecticides tend to be more toxic to honey bees than other formulations developed.
-The active ingredient is encased in a polymer sphere similar to the size of a pollen grain that either abrades to release its contents or it oozes out over time.
+- Microencapsulated insecticides tend to be more toxic to honey bees than other formulations.
+The active ingredient is encased in a polymer sphere similar to the size of a pollen grain that either abrades to release its contents or gradually disintegrates so that the active ingredient oozes out over time.
 Because of their size, these capsules are carried back to the colony and can remain toxic for long periods.
 The risk of drift with microencapsulated insecticides generally is low due to low application pressure. - Dusts, similar to the size of pollen, stick to the bees and are generally more hazardous than liquid formulations.
-They carry a drift risk due to their fine particle size. - Wettable powders have particles that form a suspension but do not dissolve in water.
-They can be applied as a liquid spray and are generally more hazardous than liquid formulations.
+They carry a drift risk due to their fine particle size. - Wettable powders (WP) have particles that form a suspension but do not dissolve in water.
+They can be applied as a liquid spray and are generally more hazardous than liquid formulations (EC or solutions).
 There is a low risk of drift if the liquid is applied at low pressure. - Ultra-low-volume (ULV) formulations are usually more toxic than other liquid formulations because of the high concentration of active ingredient and high drift risk.
-High concentration solutions are diluted by a powerful air flow into a large volume of air to produce a very fine droplet size prone to long distance drift. - Emulsifiable concentrates and solutions or soluble powders are hazardous in that they are directly sprayed and can leave residues on foliage.
+High-concentration solutions are diluted by a powerful air flow into a large volume of air to produce a very fine droplet size prone to long distance drift.
+These droplets are readily removed from the air by adhering to foliage barriers. - Emulsifiable concentrates (EC) and solutions or soluble powders are hazardous in that they are directly sprayed and can leave residues on foliage.
 The drift risk depends on application pressure and spray tip height. - Seed coatings are applied directly to seeds.
 Bee exposure should be minimal, though the active ingredient can transfer to the talc carrier during planting.
-The resulting dust can drift onto blooming crops, weeds, adjacent habitat, etc.
+The resulting

-• Generally, granular formulations are the least hazardous to bees because of their large size and low drift risk.
-Granular formulations are dissolved and activated during rain or irrigation, when bees are less active, and are distributed directly into the soil or thatch.
+- dust can drift onto blooming crops, weeds, adjacent habitat, etc. - Generally, granular formulations are the least hazardous to bees because of their large size and low drift risk.
+Granular formulations are dissolved and activated during rain or irrigation, when bees are less active, and are distributed directly into the soil or thatch. - Baits generally have lower impact on pollinators because they specifically target a pest that must ingest it.

-Systemic insecticides can be delivered in any formulation and they warrant additional consideration.
-They are usually applied to soils or foliage, or are injected into the plant.
-The plant absorbs the active ingredient, which may translocate to nectar, pollen, guttation droplets, and the honeydew of sucking insects, thus being available to foraging bees (Hooven et al. 2013).
-See Box 1 for more information on systemic insecticides.
+Systemic insecticides can be delivered in any formulation, and they warrant additional consideration.
+They are usually applied to soils or foliage or are injected into the plant.
+The plant absorbs the active ingredient, which moves to growing tissues and may translocate to nectar, pollen, guttation droplets, and the excretion (honeydew) of sucking insects, all of which are available to foraging bees (Hooven et al. 2013).

-Risk Reduction Approaches for Pesticide Applicators and Growers
+Approaches for Pesticide Applicators and Growers to Reduce Risks